McNepp/QApplicationContext/README.md

 At the first `publish()`, an instance of `QNetworkAccessManager` will be instantiated.
 It will be injected into both `RestPropFetchers`.

 This will work <b>regardless of the order in which the modules are initialized</b>!

+Now let's get back to our class `PropFetcherAggregator` from above.
+We'll assume that a third module C contains this initialization-code:

+    context -> registerService<PropFetcherAggregator,Dependency<PropFetcher,Cardinality::N>>("propFetcherAggregator");
+    context -> publish();

+Unfortunately, this code will only have the desired effect of injecting all `PropFetchers` into the `PropFetcherAggregator` if it is executed after the code in modules A and B.
+Thus, we have once again introduced a mandatory order of initialization!

+But we can do better: First, we need to tweak our class `PropFetcherAggregator` a little:

+    class PropFetcherAggregator : public QObject {
+      Q_OBJECT

+      public:

+      explicit PropFetcherAggregator(const QList<PropFetcher*>& fetchers = {}, QObject* parent = nullptr);

+      void addPropFetcher(PropFetcher*);
+    };

+As you can see, we've added a default-value for the constructor-argument, thus made the class default-constructible.
+We've also added a member-function `addPropFetcher(PropFetcher*)`, which we'll put to use in the revised initialization-code in module C:

+    auto aggregatorRegistration = context -> registerService<PropFetcherAggregator>("propFetcherAggregator"); // No need to specify Dependency anymore!

+    aggregatorRegistration->autowire(&PropFetcherAggregator::addPropFetcher); // Will cause all PropFetchers to be injected into PropFetcherAggregator.

+    context -> publish();

+And that's all that is needed to get rid of any mandatory order of initialization of the modules A, B and C.